 Do a full search for assets to make sure your inventory is complete.
 Make sure that all items are accurately valued as close to the date of appointment as possible.
 Include jointly held assets.
 Most banks or financial institutions will require a certified copy of your Letters of Conservatorship before giving you information about accounts.
 You can get certified copies for a fee from the court where your case is filed.
 If you have a prepaid burial account, upload a copy of the account statement in MyMNConservator (MMC)

-- File state and federal individual income taxes for the protected person if they meet the filing requirements.
+- File state and federal individual income taxes for the person subject to conservatorship if they meet the filing requirements.

-- File for property tax refunds for the protected person if they qualify.
+- File for property tax refunds for the person subject to conservatorship if they qualify.

 - Get court approval before taking action as required by Minn.
 Stat. § 524.5 -411 and Minn.
 Stat. § 524.5-418

 - Examples: Sell or mortgage real estate, create a trust, make or change a will, change beneficiaries on accounts or policies – see statutes for complete lists.

 - Be aware that advanced expense reimbursement may be subject to court review and approval.

 The conservator should provide proof of funds with the report, such as all relevant bank statements or financial (brokerage, investment, etc.) statements for the financial accounts.
 These statements must be uploaded to MMC.
 Co-conservators should agree on one conservator to be responsible to enter information into MMC.